 2. Poor Work-life Balance

 Employees experience burnout or feel frustrated by the lack of time for personal activities because of long work hours.
-Poor work-life balance can lead to high levels of stress as well as physical and mental health issues.
+Poor work-life balance can lead to high levels of stress as well as physical or mental health issues in the workplace.
 This leads to job dissatisfaction and leaving their jobs—it all comes down to prioritising themselves or their pay.

 According to the Ministry of Manpower, the average workweek for Singaporeans is around 44 hours, with 1 in 4 employees working more than 48 hours a week.
 While the National Sleep Foundation recommends at least 7 hours of sleep each night, only 27% of Singaporeans reach that ideal.